vedanthv/ml-pipeline-config/README.md

 Ploomber helps to populate input (aka upstream) and output (aka product) path for each notebook based on the pipeline.yaml file with cell injection.
 A new “parameter” cell is injected into the notebook with the product and upstream information we defined earlier.
 The first 3 cells are not useful and we can delete them.

+#### Creating the Notebooks

+* In the clean_data.ipynb script, we have imputed the NaN values with median imputer
+* In the visualize.iipynb script, we have used pandas_profiling to generate the plots